Your cart

 3.1.
 Knees Mat Burn

-Knees took the whole weight of the body and if rubbed against the mat while training can result in knee burns.
-Typically, grapplers counter this by wearing knee pads or trousers that will protect against knee rubbing.
+Knees take the whole weight of the body and if rubbed against the mat while training can result in knee burns.
+Typically, grapplers counter this by wearing knee pads or trousers that protect against knee rubbing.
 Gi trousers guard you against Mat burns around the knees but No-Gi practitioners usually get mat burns.

 3.2.
 Toes Mat Burn

-It is caused by kneeling and having your feet flat on the ground and shifting slightly your toe across the mat.
+It is caused by kneeling having your feet flat on the ground and shifting your toe across the mat.
 This may sound quite specific, but it happens all the time while transitioning from guard positions and side control.

 3.3.
 Elbow Mat Burn